gerardroche/sublime-toggle-debug-mode/README.md

 - **Control Tree Logging**: Toggle the logging of control tree information.
 When enabled, pressing `ctrl+alt` and clicking will log the control tree under the mouse to the console.
 - **FPS Logging**: Toggle the logging of rendering timings, such as frames per second.

-For more comprehensive information, refer to [Sublime Text's API Documentation](https://www.sublimetext.com/docs/api_reference.html).
+For more comprehensive information about logging, refer to [Sublime Text's API Documentation](https://www.sublimetext.com/docs/api_reference.html).

 ## Installation